Harry Butler

-William Henry "Harry" Butler AO CBE (25 March 1930 – 11 December 2015) was an Australian naturalist and environmental consultant, best known as the presenter of the popular ABC television series In the Wild from 1976 to 1981.
+William Henry Butler AO CBE (25 March 1930 – 11 December 2015) was an Australian naturalist and environmental consultant, best known as the presenter of the popular ABC television series In the Wild from 1976 to 1981.
 He was a household name as he took viewers to remote parts of Australia observing and admiring the natural environment.
-Harry was a warrior for the environment and biodiversity.

 His advocacy led to the establishment of offshore islands as reserves for plants and animals, protected from invasive species.
-Now his legacy is being remembered with Murdoch University’s Harry Butler Institute.
+Now his legacy is being remembered with Murdoch University's Harry Butler Institute.
 The new research and education facility brings science, business and the community together to address environmental problems.

-He spoke highly of how Indigenous people cared for the land.
-Having extensive knowledge of indigenous culture and vast experience with various language groups throughout Western Australia.
+He spoke highly of how Indigenous people cared for the land, having extensive knowledge of indigenous culture and vast experience with various language groups throughout Western Australia.

 Biography

 Butler was born on 25 March 1930 in Perth, Western Australia.
 He attended Claremont Teachers College in Western Australia and later the Western State College in the United States.

 Butler co-wrote "Sun Arise" with fellow Western Australian Rolf Harris; the song reached the Top 10 in the UK in 1962.

 Butler was a populariser of science and natural history for both child and adult audiences, especially through the ABC television series In the Wild, which led to him being named Australian of the Year in 1979.
 He also authored the books In The Wild, In the Wild (Part II) and Looking at the Wild.

 As conservation consultant to the Barrow Island oilfield and many other projects, Butler played a major role in environmental conservation and restoration in Australia.
 In 1968, he participated in the fifth of the Harold Hall Australian ornithological collecting expeditions.
 He lectured, and was honoured, at museums in Western Australia, Canada, and the United States.
 Butler was a supporter of development projects such as mining, working with corporations and state governments as an environmental consultant.

 Butler lost some popularity with his support of the construction of the Franklin River Dam in the early 1980s.

 He died of cancer, aged 85, at a hospital in Perth on 11 December 2015.